 Volume and complexity of regulatory change continues to be monitored through the enhanced horizon-scanning process, with the introduction of a formal and structured gap analysis, where required, to assess the impact of change on the Company.
-The key focus areas presently are to ensure compliance with Consumer Duty requirements, the implementation of changes in the Appointed Representatives regime by the end of the transitional period (30 November 2023) and potential PRA changes to the Solvency II reporting regime, including the proposed changes to calculation of the risk margin for UK Insurers and its impact on the SCR coverage.
+The key focus areas presently are to ensure on-going compliance with Consumer Duty requirements, the implementation of changes in the Appointed Representatives regime and PRA changes to the Solvency II reporting regime under Solvency UK.